yyx990803/launch-editor/README.md

 If your favorite combination of editor and os is not supported or you would like more advanced configuration options, a special environment variable allows for customization:

-Simply set `CUSTOM_EDITOR` to the name of a script that is in your path, and the script will be called with `fileName`, `lineNumber` and `columnNumber` passed in as arguments.
+Simply set `LAUNCH_EDITOR` to the name of a script that is in your path, and the script will be called with `fileName`, `lineNumber` and `columnNumber` passed in as arguments.